vertigis/meridian-design/docs/design-language.md

 ![list](/img/list/selected-item.png "Hover Item State")

-When a hover state is triggered, it cannot just rely on a colour change.
+When a hover state is triggered, it cannot just rely on a color change.
 There also must be a state change that shows the differentiation.
-For example, in our programs, there is a background colour change, as well as the addition of a side border colour.
-Hover states always include a styling change, and the background colour will get a gradient.
+For example, in our programs, there is a background color change, as well as the addition of a side border color.
+Hover states always include a styling change, and the background color will get a gradient.

 ### Focus